samsquire/dream-programming-language/README.md

 ![topologies1.png](topologies2.png)

-In Go we can create topologies with channels.
+In Go we can create topologies between tasks (goroutines) with channels.

+In functional reactive programming and reactive programming and dataflow programming, we have ideas of pipelines.
+We can apply those ideas to scheduling.

+In Temporal.io, it allows you to write deterministic pipelines that can recover at any crash and retry because API calls are cached and memoized.
+When restarting the server, it replays values that were returned previously allowing the code to get  into the same state.

-In C# there is LINQ which can be used to create elegant traversals of APIs.
+In C# there is LINQ which can be used to create elegant traversals of APIs, these are kind of pipelines or processes.

+In Continuous Integration/Continuous Deployment/Delivery systems (CI/CD) there are systems such as GoCD, Jenkins pipelines, gitlab, github actions which run pipelines.

+Later in this document I talk about **latches** and how important they are, but the pipeline and process API and syntax needs to allow **events** to come into the pipeline at any stage.

-**I want to have an extremely flexible API and syntax for defining processes and their coordination that is easy to read and expressive of what I want the computer to do.**
+**I want to have an extremely flexible API and syntax for defining processes and their coordination that is easy to read and expressive of what I want the computer to do.** I also want rich API for interacting with a running pipeline.

-There are two approaches to this thought that I've thought of.
-Treat the scheduling as a pipeline of data itself, a data structure that defines what happens when.
-Forking and joins are literally data structure forks and joins.
+There are two approaches to this goal that I've thought of:

+1. Treat the scheduling as a pipeline of data itself that is itself transformed, a data structure that defines what happens when and where.
+Control flow forking and joins are literally data structure forks and joins.
+This is essentially a streamable AST with relational semantics.
+Alternatively we could split a schedule into a list of closures or jumps which represent each part of a pipeline.
+Scheduling is just the consumption of a generator, it is turing completeness for scheduling or hyperscheduling.
+2. Provide rich functions for controlling, defining and interacting with pieces of work that are running or not running.

-Some functions that allow expressive pipelines are the following:
+Some functions that allow expressive pipelines are designed to used together are the following:

 | Function name | Description                                                  |
 | ------------- | ------------------------------------------------------------ |